When you create an instance or an instance template to use for

 Console

-- A mount path.
-A path in a container directory structure at which to mount a host directory.
+- In the Mount path field, specify a mount path in a container directory structure at which to mount a host directory.

-- A host path.
-A path to the host directory to mount.
+- In the Host path field, specify a host path to the host directory to mount.

-- Whether to mount the directory in read/write or read-only mode.
+- In the Mode list, specify whether to mount the directory in read/write or read-only mode.

 gcloud